 Who should use it:

-All plans come with 2 users and 1 integration, with the option to add more.
-Each additional integration is $49/month.
+All plans come with two users and one integration, with the option to add more integrations at $49 per month.

-- Custom tracking labels let you trace parts and products beyond lot and expiration, with options like harvest date, icon tag number, country of origin, revision level, and more
+- Custom tracking labels (harvest date, icon tag number, country of origin, revision level, and more) that track beyond lot and expiration

 - Robust fulfillment features, including walking path routing